Skip to main content

 10. Cancer

 Head and neck cancers are another possible cause of a sore throat on one side.
-They account for 3% of all cancers in the US.10
+They are uncommon — accounting for nearly 4% of all cancers in the United States — but worth knowing the signs.

-In addition to throat soreness, symptoms of head and neck cancer include:
+In addition to throat soreness, symptoms worth checking include:

 • Red or white patches inside the mouth